As your school partner, Lehigh Valley Reilly Children’s Hospital is ready to help you and your kids have a healthy school year.

 Supplies, lunch bags and shoes may be sources of high-touch, high-risk contact.
 We must consider cleaning these items, but how often and how?

-Backpacks and lunch bags: I recommend wiping these down upon arrival at home daily with a disinfectant if a smooth or “non fabric” surface.
-If fabric, I recommend spraying with a disinfectant spray such as Lysol.
-I also recommend washing cloth items once a week.
+Backpacks and lunch bags: Wipe these down upon arrival at home daily with a disinfectant if a smooth or “non fabric” surface.
+If fabric, spray with a disinfectant spray such as Lysol.
+Also wash cloth items once a week.

 Shoes: Children ought to remove their shoes prior to coming into the house.
 Spraying their footwear daily with disinfectant may be prudent.

-I also recommend, when possible, having a pair of shoes primarily for school use.
+When possible, have a pair of shoes primarily for school use.
 This may help reduce transmission of germs in and out of the house.

 School supplies: Make sure kids are using their own items, and items that get taken to and from school should be wiped down daily.
 Remind children not to put pencils and other items in their mouth or near their mouth.

 Face masks: Fabric face masks should be washed daily after use.
-If feasible, I would recommend getting one mask per day.
 Remind your children to only take their mask off when advised, and to adjust it by the ear straps and not grab where the mouth/nose is.
+If a cloth mask looks worn or thinned, consider replacing it.

 Wintertime items (coats, mittens, hats, scarves): Wipe/spray coat daily and wash products every other day if contact with high-touch surfaces.
 Consider washing items in the washing machine once a week if appropriate.

-Hand sanitizer: I would recommend allowing children to keep a small hand sanitizer in their backpacks/desks.
+Hand sanitizer: Allow children to keep a small hand sanitizer in their backpacks/desks.
 Teach them how to properly use this product.

 Tip: Remember – wearing a mask is only one piece of the puzzle.
 Keep your child home from school when feeling sick, encourage him or her to practice frequent hand washing and remind your child to keep distanced from others when possible.